GitsAndGlamour/ASP.NET-Service-MySQL/README.md

+# ASP.NET (C#) API with MySQL

 I started this project to tackle a few things...

 1. How to build an ASP.NET API / REST Service with C#
 2. How to connect an ASP.NET API to my local MySQL database